On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

-We now conclude this introduction by laying out the plan of the paper for the reader’s convenience. \cref{secenviron} furnishes the conceptual framework and the antecedent theory by EP on Markov decision processes with misspecification. \cref{secmainresults} motivates the various assumptions we make on it, and presents our three existence theorems that cover compact and $\sigma$-compact state spaces.
-Further, we provide two additional illustrations that are relevant for settings widely used in economics. \cref{secmethod} lays out the methodological innovations of the paper and \cref{sketchofproofs} sketches the proofs. \cref{secdiscussion} briefly discusses the extensions of our single-agent results to a broader class of multi-agent misspecified environments.
+We now conclude this introduction by laying out the plan of the paper. \cref{secenviron} furnishes the conceptual framework and the antecedent theory by EP on Markov decision processes with misspecification. \cref{secmainresults} motivates the various assumptions we make on it, and presents our three existence theorems that cover compact and $\sigma$-compact state spaces.
+Further, we provide two additional illustrations that are relevant for settings widely used in economics. \cref{secmethod} lays out the methodological innovations of the paper and outlines the difficulty with the standard approach and \cref{sketchofproofs} sketches the proofs. \cref{secdiscussion} briefly discusses the extensions of our single-agent results to a broader class of multi-agent misspecified environments.
 The Online Appendix gives a supplementary result that furnishes a learning foundation to the existence results and also contains the detailed analysis of the examples.
 The Appendix contains self-contained proofs of all our main results.